Jack Griffo

 Jack Davis Griffo (born December 11, 1996) is an American actor.
 He starred as Max Thunderman on the Nickelodeon series The Thundermans (2013–2018).
-Griffo also had starring roles in the network's original movies Jinxed and Splitting Adam, and the Netflix original series Alexa & Katie.
+Griffo reprised his role in its spinoff.
+Griffo also had starring roles in the network's original movies The Thundermans Return, Jinxed, and Splitting Adam, and the Netflix original series Alexa & Katie.

+Early life

+Griffo was born Jack Davis Griffo on December 11, 1996, in Orlando, Florida to Kevin and Terry (née Palatini) Griffo.